epw/consensus/consensus.md

 "When **\[trigger\]**, advance the Reality Break Escape status track."

-The race that the two Status Tracks create will put some fairly serious pressure on your Mage, if they’re aware of it, or at leaston you.
+The race that the two Status Tracks create will put some fairly serious pressure on your Mage, if they’re aware of it, or at least on you.
 If the Mage is completely unwilling to change their ways, they could succumb in just a few scenes.
 However, since the trigger for the escape Status Track should be easy for you to hit, your Mage should be able to free themselves if they are willing to learn the lesson offered.

 If your Reality Break Escape status track reaches Code N, your Mage has escaped.
 They might be disoriented, and they might be upset or just relieved, but whatever it is, they're back in the normal, shared world with everyone else.